rikenshah/distributed-databases-miniproject/readme.md

 5. _Jade_ : <br>
 Express used Jade as a templating engine.
 Jade gives you a powerful new way to write markup, with a number of advantages over plain HTML.

+6. _Material_ : <br>
+A Responsive front-end framework based on Material design.

 #### Steps in setting up the project locally: